carnotbraun/carnotbraun/README.md

 - 🌱 I’m currently learning **Big Data Frameworks, Federated Learning**

 - 📫 How to reach me **carnotbraun@gmail.com**

+- 📚 I am currently in the **Master's degree in Computer Science, with an emphasis on Artificial Intelligence**

 <h3 align="left">Connect with me:</h3>
 <p align="left">